stormraiser/upm-mk2/README.md

 Run `test.py <filename>`. `<filename>` is the path to a puzzle definition file.
 Those are themselves Python codes.
 Examples can be found in the `puzzle_collection` directory.
 The documentation will gradually be added to the project wiki.
 Controls: dragging with left mouse button and (for some puzzles, when there are highlighted pieces) clicking with left or right mouse button to make a move.
 Dragging with right mouse button to rotate the view.

-Requirements: NumPy, trimesh, pyglet and ModernGL
+Requirements: NumPy, trimesh, PySide6 and ModernGL